 Conference for 4 days in an old army place.
 Really nice, well kept and bought by the university.
 But away from everything, and everyone.
 And today my head hurts a lot… Maybe I should go to sleep now (2332).
 Tomorrow I have a really tight schedule… lot of work to do… And I’m feeling tired.

-For the last two years, I have been really happy, living without a definite calendar.
+My month, starting For the last two years, I have been really happy, living without a definite calendar.
 I just knew I had a meeting with my boss “next Monday”, or had a workshop somewhere “in the last weeks of January”.
 But these days I’ve come to realize I just need a calendar now… And finally managed to mix org-mode's events with standard emacs calendar+diary views.
 This calendar is emacs calendar’s mode standard one (I love its looks) but harvests information from org-mode’s headlines and timestamps.

 From flickr September is to months as Monday is to weekdays September is again here, like a new year in more than a sense.
 I have no new “New Year’s promises”, since the beginning of the year.
 In fact, most of the things I wanted to do are already done, on the way to be done or I gave up.
 Well, let’s summarize what I shall do these three months to end 2009

-Sometimes I view mathematical knowledge as a desert.
+Taken from Flickr Sometimes I view mathematical knowledge as a desert.
 Full of sand, some pebbles, some rocks.
 You can get easily lost in this dry sea, but you can also find a place to stay and add.
 And now, I can say I have added my small grain of sand: An entire transcendental family with a persistent Siegel disc (link to the preprint version in ArXiV).
 My first article, now officially “Awaiting Editorial Assistant Processing”.

 Lavaurs algorithm on course Like almost every year, August comes with a lot of pending To Do lists… This year, it is choking full, mostly of work related issues, and some unknotted threads waiting to be finished.
 And in two and a half weeks I’ll head for Paris, and then my “vacation” is over.
 Yesterday I wasted my morning: bought my orange belt, set up the external monitor for my netbook, configured the printer, fotocopied two pages of a book and drank an horchata with a friend.

 Sometimes I feel like a character from a RPG (or NetHack), where you have a certain level and experience, and as you advance killing monsters, your experience points go up, your level eventually rises and your enemies turn harder.
 I guess life (or at least a mathematician’s life while doing his thesis) is more or less like this… Enemies appear, you overcome them, and as you advance, they get stronger, bigger and thicker.